AlbanBloorRiley/INS_IEP/Paper/paper.md

 $$ (H_{r})_{ij}   = 2\sum^m_{k=1} (\lambda_k-\lambda_k^*) \sum^m_{\substack            {t=1\\\lambda_t\neq\lambda_k}} \frac{(q_t^TA_iq_k)(q_t^TA_jq_k)}{\lambda_k-\lambda_t}.
 $$
-Another advantage is the number of constraints to fit is much smaller than fitting the spectrum itself, as it correspond to fitting only the locations of the peaks of the spectrum.
+Another advantage is the number of constraints to fit is much smaller than fitting the spectrum itself, as it corresponds to fitting only the locations of the peaks of the spectrum.

 ## Methods